City Hall Park: 17th century

+David Provoost came to New Netherland as early as 1638, probably with Governor Kieft.
+He held several positions and was appointed in 1652 as one of the nine men, elected by the people, to govern New Amsterdam He owned 35 acre around where City Hall Park is now situated.

 18th century

 During the pre-Revolutionary era City Hall Park was the site of many rallies and movements.
 For instance, in 1765, New Yorkers protested the Stamp Act of 1765 at the site.
 On March 18, 1766, New Yorkers rejoiced when the Stamp Act was repealed.

 In 1766, the Sons of Liberty erected the first “Liberty pole", a commemorative mast topped by a vane featuring the word “liberty", outside the Soldiers’ Barracks.
 British soldiers chopped it down, and it was replaced five times.
 A replica dating to 1921 now stands near its original location between City Hall and Broadway.

 In 1766, St. Paul's Chapel was completed as a chapel of Lower Manhattan's Trinity Church.
 It stood in a field some distance from the growing port city to the south and was built as a "chapel-of-ease" for parishioners who did not live near the Mother Church.
 Two years later, construction began on the new Bridewell, a jail.
 American Prisoners of War would be held in the Bridewell during the British occupation of New York in the American Revolutionary War.

 On July 9, 1776, units of the Continental Army and citizens gathered in the commons to hear the Declaration of Independence read by George Washington, while over 150 British ships and tens of thousands of troops were in the harbor.
 The Sons of Liberty led a crowd from there down Broadway to Bowling Green and tore down the gilt lead statue of George III of Great Britain there.
 On November 9, 1783, the American forces recaptured the Civic Center, and George Washington raised the flag in the park.
-Six years later, General Washington was named the president of the United States of America, and immediately after his inauguration, President Washington went to the renowned St. Paul’s Chapel, the oldest surviving church in Manhattan.
+Six years later, General Washington was named the president of the United States of America, and immediately after his inauguration, President Washington went to the renowned St. Paul's Chapel, the oldest surviving church in Manhattan.